omerbar97/Robot-Navigation-Workshop/README.md

   <li>Espeak (for text to speach)</li>
   <li>OpenCv (for img handle)</li>
 </ul>

+Afterward you should be able to run the CLI version only in the robot-client-simple folder.

 Inside the project folder go to robot-client-simple and do:
 ```